-- Master's students should seek advisement from their track coordinator. - PhD supervising professor selection is based on the student's professional goals and the compatibility of clinical and research interests; including the topic and method of the dissertation research.
+- Master's and Post-BSN to DNP students should seek advisement from their track coordinator. - PhD supervising professor selection is based on the student's professional goals and the compatibility of clinical and research interests; including the topic and method of the dissertation research.